This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Asters

-- Companion plants like mums and ornamental grasses create beautiful seasonal combinations
+- Companion plants such as mums and ornamental grasses enhance your easy summer garden layout

 Impatiens Walleriana

-While asters bring autumn colors, Impatiens Walleriana offers stunning color in shaded spots where other summer flowers fail.
+While asters bring autumn colors, Impatiens Walleriana thrives in shaded spots where other summer garden flowers struggle.
+These shade-loving flowers create vibrant blooms from summer through fall in your easy summer garden.

 ---|---|